Fort Lauderdale Contested Divorce Attorney

 Typically, the court orders each party to pay outstanding debts equally.
 The court may order one of the parties to pay an unequal distribution of debts.
 If one spouse accumulated a large amount of debt, he or she might be required to repay more of the debt.
 However, in many cases, the court may not consider which partner accumulated more debt during the marriage.

 Contested divorces are among the most complex areas of Florida family law.
-Therefore, both parties must have a highly experienced Coral Springs contested divorce lawyer at their side to interpret the law and articulate their case before the court.
+Therefore, both parties must have a highly experienced Fort Lauderdale contested divorce lawyer at their side to interpret the law and articulate their case before the court.

 Free 30-Minute Initial Consultations